Types of Mead: The Ultimate Guide to Mead Classifications

 mead types

-Mead is made from fermenting honey (no grapes or grains!)
+Mead is alcohol made from fermenting honey (no grapes or grains!)

-Learn about all the different types of mead, from fruited meads (melomels) to one of our favorites capsicumels (spiced meads!).
+There are numerous different types of mead, from fruited meads (melomels) to one of our favorites capsicumels (spiced meads!).
+We will get into all of that in a bit, but first...

 Popular Types of Mead